hakuhodo-technologies/scope-rl/docs/documentation/tutorial.rst

         MSE with varying number of trajectories

+The SNTIS(Self-normalized Trajectory-wise Importance Sampling) is able to reduce the variance while keeping the bias much the same compared to the TIS, resulting in a reduced MSE.

 .. _implementation_marginal_ope:

 Marginalized Importance Sampling Estimators
 ----------
+(State Marginal Estimators)

+    * :class:`StateMarginalDM`
+    * :class:`StateMarginalIS`
+    * :class:`StateMarginalDR`
+    * :class:`StateMarginalSNIS`
+    * :class:`StateMarginalSNDR`

+(State-Action Marginal Estimators)

+    * :class:`StateActionMarginalIS`
+    * :class:`StateActionMarginalDR`
+    * :class:`StateActionMarginalSNIS`
+    * :class:`StateActionMarginalSNDR`

-When the length of trajectory (:math:`T`) is large, even per-decision importance weights can exponentially large in the latter part of the trajectory.
+When the length of trajectory :math:`T` is large, even per-decision importance weights can exponentially large in the latter part of the trajectory.
 To alleviate this, state marginal or state-action marginal importance weights can be used instead of the per-decision importance weight as follows :cite:`liu2018breaking` :cite:`uehara2020minimax`.

 .. math::